steff880/MS3-MyRecipeBook/README.md

 ## UX
 ### Project Goals
-The primary goal of **MyRecipeBook**, is to allow the users to _create_, _save_, _search_ and _view_ their favourite recipes in one place.
+The primary goal of **MyRecipeBook** is to allow the users to _create_, _save_, _search_, and _view_ their favorite recipes in one place.

 Use _HTML5_, _CSS3_, _JavaScript_, _Python_, _Flask_, and _MongoDB_
 #### User Goals
-The user is looking for web-based app where they can:
+The user is looking for a web-based app where they can:
-- Use CRUD convensions to:
+- Use CRUD conventions to:
     - Create a recipe
     - Read recipe
     - Update(Edit) recipe
     - Delete recipe they created
 - Be able to search the database for recipes
 ### User Stories
-**_As a first time visitor, I want to be:_**
+**_As a first-time visitor, I want to be:_**
 - Able to easily find recipes stored in the database.
 - Able to view full recipe and get valuable information.
-- Able to Create and Account.
+- Able to Create an Account.

 **_As a returning visitor, I want to be:_**
 - Able to log into my account and have access to all features of the site.
 - Able to Add(Create) recipes and store them in the database.
-- Able to View my own recipes
+- Able to view my recipes
 - Able to Edit recipe
 - Able to Delete a recipe(s) I have created.